eparisotto/ActorMimic/README.md

 Below is a set of instructions to re-create similar results as in the transfer section of the paper (section 5.2).

-NOTE: training the full pipeline from multitask to transfer results can easily take over 3 weeks even with a fast GPU.
+NOTE: training the full pipeline from multitask to transfer can easily take over 3 weeks even with a fast GPU.

 ## Multitask using Policy Regression Objective
 This learns a multitask network on 13 source tasks using the policy regression objective.
 These 13 source tasks are the same as in the paper.
 The goal of training here is to later use this network for transfer, therefore training is stopped early at 4 million frames per game since that seemed best for later transfer results.